mongodb/specifications/source/auth/auth.rst

 On any operation that requires authentication, the server may raise the error ``ReauthenticationRequired`` (391), typically if the user's credential has expired.
-Drivers MUST immediately attempt a reauthenication on the connection using suitable credentials, as specified by the particular authentication mechanism when this error is raised, and then re-attempt the operation.
+Drivers MUST immediately attempt a reauthentication on the connection using suitable credentials, as specified by the particular authentication mechanism when this error is raised, and then re-attempt the operation.
 This attempt MUST be irrespective of whether the operation is considered retryable.
 Drivers MUST NOT resend a hello message during reauthentication, instead using SASL messages directly.
 Any errors that could not be recovered from during reauthentication, or that were encountered during the